Consolidated cloud onboarding

 3 years (multi-phase migration)

-As a Senior UX Designer, I guided the UX for the unified onboarding experience.
-I documented existing workflows, aligned requirements with SMEs, and designed foundational patterns that include the dashboard, lifecycle approvals, IAM flows, navigation, and information architecture.
-I collaborated across offering management, research, SMEs, and engineering to ensure functional parity, improved usability, and a clear path to retiring the legacy tool.
+As a Senior Product Designer, I led the design for the unified onboarding experience — spanning UX, visual design, prototyping, and user testing.
+I documented existing workflows, aligned requirements with SMEs, and designed foundational patterns across the dashboard, lifecycle approvals, IAM flows, navigation, and information architecture.
+I collaborated with offering management, research, SMEs, and engineering to ensure functional parity, improved usability, and a clear path to retiring the legacy tool.

 When I joined the onboarding modernization effort, IBM Cloud’s onboarding experience was effectively split in half.
 First-party teams used an aging legacy tool tied to costly infrastructure, and third-party teams used a more modern system that was missing key functionality for certain product types.
 For years, product teams navigated these two worlds with little visibility of system status, confusing requirements, and outdated docs.